talon-one/talon_go/docs/ApplicationSession.md

 `func (o *ApplicationSession) SetIntegrationId(v string)`

 SetIntegrationId gets a reference to the given string and assigns it to the IntegrationId field.

-### GetStoreIntegrationId

-`func (o *ApplicationSession) GetStoreIntegrationId() string`

-GetStoreIntegrationId returns the StoreIntegrationId field if non-nil, zero value otherwise.

-### GetStoreIntegrationIdOk

-`func (o *ApplicationSession) GetStoreIntegrationIdOk() (string, bool)`

-GetStoreIntegrationIdOk returns a tuple with the StoreIntegrationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasStoreIntegrationId

-`func (o *ApplicationSession) HasStoreIntegrationId() bool`

-HasStoreIntegrationId returns a boolean if a field has been set.

-### SetStoreIntegrationId

-`func (o *ApplicationSession) SetStoreIntegrationId(v string)`

-SetStoreIntegrationId gets a reference to the given string and assigns it to the StoreIntegrationId field.

-### GetApplicationId

-`func (o *ApplicationSession) GetApplicationId() int32`

-GetApplicationId returns the ApplicationId field if non-nil, zero value otherwise.

-### GetApplicationIdOk

-`func (o *ApplicationSession) GetApplicationIdOk() (int32, bool)`

-GetApplicationIdOk returns a tuple with the ApplicationId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasApplicationId

-`func (o *ApplicationSession) HasApplicationId() bool`

-HasApplicationId returns a boolean if a field has been set.

-### SetApplicationId

-`func (o *ApplicationSession) SetApplicationId(v int32)`

-SetApplicationId gets a reference to the given int32 and assigns it to the ApplicationId field.

 ### GetProfileId